The Serpent's Fall

 * * *

-After what felt like hours, she stepped out of the bathroom dressed in his purple wool gown.
+After what felt like hours, she stepped out of the bathroom dressed in his purple woolen gown.

 “I found your robe hanging behind the door.
 I hope you don’t mind.”